AdamDevelopment/Thingsboard-and-Hass-Integration/progress.md

 - added flag to hass-init alias (0.0.0.0:8123) to be able to connect to Docker container via VPN</br>
 - Successfully sent telemetry data to Home Assistant's Docker Container via REST API from Thingsboard Server (connected to both Thingsboard REST and Homeassistant REST API's)</br>

+# 4.12.2023

+- Switched from "if" to "match - case" statements in main loop for better code readability</br>
+- Created init.py to clean main code a little bit.
+Moved load_variables() and thingsboard_auth() functions for better readability and visible separation between initialization functions and main ones</br>

 # To-Do

 - SSL server's encryption **not needed**</br>